RRZE-HPC/DisCostiC-Sim/README.md

 **Initialization**:thought_balloon:
-In the MPI implementation, only the master process of the default communicator makes any print `std::cout` calls, and all other processes of the new communicator initialize root operations only once in each run.
+In the MPI implementation, only the master process of the default communicator makes any print calls, and all other processes of the new communicator initialize root operations only once in each run.

 <table>
 <tr>